Monsters of the James Fishing Tournament

 - Trolling motors are allowed to be used during the tournament, but they are not required.

-- All fishing must be done from in the canoe or kayak during the competition.
+- All fishing must be done from in the kayak during the competition.
 You are allowed to exit your vessel to photograph a fish, but you cannot paddle out to a rock or the shoreline to fish.

 - All competitors will be given an index card at check-in that will contain a unique identifier linking them to the event.
 This card must be in all photographs of submitted fish.

 - Rods and Reels are the only type of gear allowed for the capture of catfish.
 There are no restrictions on the number of rods employed.